Guide: The Idea Submission Template

 Example: Shift supervisors who currently chase missing paperwork.
 Safety auditors who currently compile records manually.
 New operators who struggle to remember which items the paper checklist covers.

-Small: This could be tested in one area or team without significant investment.
+Small: This can be tested in one area or team without significant investment.

-Medium: This could be rolled out to a department or site after an initial test.
+Medium: This can be rolled out to a department or facility after an initial test.

-Large: This could be applied across multiple sites or fundamentally change how we work.
+Large: This can be applied across multiple facilities or fundamentally change how we work.

-Choose one and add a sentence explaining why.
+Choose one option and add a sentence explaining why.

 Example: Medium.
-We could pilot on one shift on Line 4 within two weeks, using an existing shared tablet.
-If it works, it could roll out to all lines within a quarter.
+We can pilot on one shift on Line 4 within two weeks, with an existing shared tablet.
+If it works, it can be rolled out to all lines within a quarter.

 Resources needed (rough estimate)